davirami88/query-internal-docs/README.md

 ## Example Queries and Responses

-Below are some examples of how the system can respond to various queries related to AWS documentation:
+There are some examples of how the system can respond to various queries related to AWS documentation on the **query_response.ipynb** notebook and are replicated below:

 ### Query 1
 **Q: What is SageMaker?**